lachand/semiautomatic-cv/README.md

 # Todo
 Add a dynamic generation with a simple JSON file
-Add tje possibility of adding new elements in the JSON file Add the possibility of creating new types in the JSON file
+Add the possibility of adding new elements in the JSON file Add the possibility of creating new types in the JSON file